EmanuelFontelles/emanuelfontelles.github.io/blog/_posts/2022-04-15-Manager-Feedback.md

 ---
-title: "Monte Carlo Algorithms"
+title: "Feedback and how to"
-subtitle: "Metropolis-Hastings"
+subtitle: "Dealing with specific people can be hard"
 layout: post
 tags : [monte carlo, metropolis, hastings, mcmc]
 ---

-# Monte Carlo Algorithm
+# Manager

 Continue ...